top of page

 1. Hemophilia A and B

-A) Factor VIII and Factor IX mutation analysis
+A) Factor VIII and Factor IX variant analysis

 B) Carrier diagnosis